Gnosticism in modern times: Carl Jung

-Carl Gustav Jung evinced a special interest in Gnosticism from at least 1912, when he wrote enthusiastically about the topic in a letter to Freud.
+Carl Gustav Jung evinced a special interest in Gnosticism from at latest 1912, when he wrote enthusiastically about the topic in a letter to his mentor Sigmund Freud.
 After what he called his own 'encounter with the unconscious,' Jung sought for external evidence of this kind of experience.
-He found such evidence in Gnosticism, and also in alchemy, which he saw as a continuation of Gnostic thought, and of which more source material was available.
-In his study of the Gnostics, Jung made extensive use of the work of GRS Mead.
+He found such evidence in Gnosticism and also in alchemy, which he saw as a continuation of Gnostic thought, and of which more source material was available.
+In his study of the Gnostics, Jung made extensive use of the work of G. R. S. Mead (see above).
 Jung visited Mead in London to thank him for the Pistis Sophia, the two corresponded, and Mead visited Jung in Zürich.

 Jung saw the Gnostics not as syncretic schools of mixed theological doctrines, but as genuine visionaries, and saw their imagery not as myths but as records of inner experience.
 He wrote that "The explanation of Gnostic ideas 'in terms of themselves,' i.e., in terms of their historical foundations, is futile, for in that way they are reduced only to their less developed forestages but not understood in their actual significance."
 Instead, he worked to understand and explain Gnosticism from a psychological standpoint.
 While providing something of an ancient mirror of his work, Jung saw "his psychology not as a contemporary version of Gnosticism, but as a contemporary counterpart to it."

 Jung reported a series of experiences in the winter of 1916-17 that inspired him to write Septem Sermones ad Mortuos (Latin: Seven Sermons to the Dead).

 The Jung Codex

 Through the efforts of Gilles Quispel, the Jung Codex was the first codex brought to light from the Nag Hammadi Library.
 It was purchased by the Jung Institute and ceremonially presented to Jung in 1953 because of his great interest in the ancient Gnostics.
-The first publication of translations of Nag Hammadi texts occurred in 1955 with the Jung Codex by H. Puech, Gilles Quispel, and W. Van Unnik.
+The first publication of translations of Nag Hammadi texts occurred in 1955 with The Jung Codex by Henri-Charles Puech, Gilles Quispel, and Willem Cornelis Van Unnik.